History of Rwanda: Neolithic to the Middle Ages

 Hundreds of years ago, the Twa were partially supplanted by the immigration of a Bantu group, the ancestors of the agriculturalist ethnic group, today known as the Hutus.
 The Hutu began to clear forests for their permanent settlements.
 The exact nature of the third major immigration, that of a predominantly pastoralist people known as Tutsi, is highly contested.
-Oral histories of the Kingdom of Rwanda often trace the origins of the Rwandan people back nearly 10,000 years ago to a legendary king named Gihanga, to whom metalworking and other modernizing technologies are also commonly attributed.

 Middle ages

 By the 15th century, many of the Bantu-speakers, including both Hutu and Tutsi, had organized themselves into small states.
 According to Bethwell Allan Ogot, these included at least three.
 The oldest state, which has no name, was probably established by the Renge lineages of the Singa clan and covered most of modern Rwanda, besides the northern region.
 The Mubari state of the Zigaba (Abazigaba) clan also covered an extensive area.
 The Gisaka state in southeast Rwanda was powerful, maintaining its independence until the mid-19th century.
 However, the latter two states are largely unmentioned in contemporary discussion of Rwandan civilization.